jpancik/masters-thesis/README.md

 and/or look at the `lib/article_data_extractors/html_extractor.py`.

 Last step is adding a subcorpora definition, which is needed for text analysis.
 You can do that in `files/compilecorp_config/dezinfo_subcdef.txt`.
 Just add a new domain with the same structure as there are other website domains.
+Also you'll have to add commands to compile terms and trends for the subcorpora in `scripts/compile_subcorpuses.sh`.

 #### Fixing problems in data found by `scripts/watchdog.py`
 If watchdog.py is reporting a lot of errors, especially in high 90% or 100% of articles are missing some sort of